Estadio Azteca exterior view in Mexico City

 Fun Facts

-Estadio Azteca is the only stadium in the world to host three FIFA World Cups (1970, 1986, 2026) and witnessed both Pelé's final World Cup triumph and Maradona's 'Goal of the Century.'
+Estadio Azteca is the only stadium in the world to host three FIFA World Cups (1970, 1986, 2026), and the only one to stage three World Cup opening matches.
+No other venue has hosted even two.

-At 7,200 feet above sea level, it's one of the highest-altitude major stadiums in the world — visiting teams often struggle with the thin air, which has earned the venue the nickname 'The Fortress.'
+At 7,200 feet (2,200 meters) above sea level, it's one of the highest-altitude major stadiums in the world.
+Visiting teams often struggle with the thin air, which earned the venue its 'Fortress' reputation.

 Stadium Location